georgewallace/elasticsearch/docs/reference/query-languages/esql/esql-commands.md

 **Description**

 The `LIMIT` processing command enables you to limit the number of rows that are returned.

+%  tag::limitation[]

 Queries do not return more than 10,000 rows, regardless of the `LIMIT` command’s value.

 This limit only applies to the number of rows that are retrieved by the query.
 Queries and aggregations run on the full data set.

 To overcome this limitation:

 * Reduce the result set size by modifying the query to only return relevant data.
-Use [`WHERE`](#esql-where) to select a smaller subset of the data.
+Use [`WHERE`](esql-commands.md#esql-where) to select a smaller subset of the data.
 * Shift any post-query processing to the query itself.
-You can use the {{esql}} [`STATS`](#esql-stats-by) command to aggregate data in the query.
+You can use the {{esql}} [`STATS`](esql-commands.md#esql-stats-by) command to aggregate data in the query.

 The default and maximum limits can be changed using these dynamic cluster settings:

 * `esql.query.result_truncation_default_size`
 * `esql.query.result_truncation_max_size`

+%  end::limitation[]

 **Example**